nashsclay/DAPSCoin/doc/swifttx.md

 Details pertaining to an observed "Transaction Lock" can also be retrieved through RPC, it’s important however to understand the underlying mechanism.

-By default, the DAPS daemon will launch using the following constant:
+By default, the PRCY daemon will launch using the following constant:

 ```
 static const int DEFAULT_SWIFTTX_DEPTH = 5;
 ```

-This value can be overridden by passing the following argument to the DAPS daemon:
+This value can be overridden by passing the following argument to the PRCY daemon:

 ```
 -swifttxdepth=<n>